Code-Institute-Submissions/hospital-waiting-times/README.md

 <li>I created a reset button in order to reset the currently selected information and it works for all graphs</li>
 <li>I checked the link to my github in the footer which is clickable and functional on all devices</li>
 <li>I tried various layouts during the process of creating the dashboard and found that the flow of the screen was better when the four large graphs were side by side in larger screens and underneath eachother on smaller resolutions.</li>
+<li>Throuout the testing process I decided against using a background for the page as I felt that it made the page too busy and the graphs became hard to read.</li>
 </ul>

 <h4>The testing for each browser is as follows:</h4>